 As described above, the architecture of the UR relay is different from previous devices.
 In order to achieve a general understanding of this device, some sections of Chapter 5 are quite helpful.
 The most important functions of the relay are contained in "Elements".
-A description of UR elements can be found in the INTRODUCTION TO ELEMENTS section.
-An example of a simple element, and some of the organization of this manual, can be found in the DIGITAL ELEMENTS MENU section.
-An explanation of the use of inputs from CTs and VTs is in the INTRODUCTION TO AC SOURCES section.
-A description of how digital signals are used and routed within the relay is contained in the INTRODUCTION TO FLEX-LOGICTM section.
+A description of UR elements can be found in the Introduction to Elements section in Chapter 5.
+An example of a simple element, and some of the organization of this manual, can be found in the Digital Elements settings section.
+An explanation of the use of inputs from CTs and VTs is in the Introduction to AC Sources section in Chapter 5.
+A description of how digital signals are used and routed within the relay is contained in the Introduction to FlexLogicTM section in Chapter 5.